 I received this red cedar basket in the mail yesterday from my friend, artist Mary Snowden of Anacortes, Washington, ceremonial weaver and sculptor.
 I had commissioned the basket and requested a dragonfly theme, because of a very early dragonfly experience i had myself at about age five that has stayed with me. i was standing back in the marshes, where i was not supposed to go alone, of course, and was visited by a very large, camoflage-colored dragonfly with heavily netted wings.
 He perched on my upper arm, covering almost the entire length of it, and I had no idea what it was.
 It was a sort of alien-encounter for me, and I was terrified.
 We stood that way together for what seemed forever.
 I finally closed my eyes and prayed that it would go away, and when I opened my eyes it was gone.
-I felt relieved, but kind of missed it too. i felt a very deep curiosity about its identity and nature.
-It was a sort of heightened experience of the marshes and of nature in that environment, and also of the deep mysteriousness and terror of life.
+I felt relieved, but kind of missed it too.
+It was a sort of heightened experience of the marshes and of nature in that environment, and of the deep mysteriousness and terror of life. my mother felt a deep reverence for the marshes, which i feel is a value handed down from our native ancestress.

 Here is what Mary wrote to me about the basket: